 A humble businessman with a buried past seeks justice when his daughter is killed in an act of terrorism.
 A cat-and-mouse conflict ensues with a government official, whose past may hold clues to the killers' identities.

-A gritty L.A crime saga which follows the intersecting and often personally connected lives of an elite unit of the LA County Sheriff's Dept. and the state's most successful bank robbery crew as the outlaws plan a seemingly impossible heist on the Federal Reserve Bank of downtown Los Angeles.Written by
+A gritty L.A crime saga which follows the intersecting and often personally connected lives of an elite unit of the LA County Sheriff's Dept. and the state's most successful bank robbery crew as the outlaws plan an impossible heist on the Federal Reserve Bank of downtown Los Angeles.Written by

 Was this review helpful to you?